Hello, I am going to introduce Monol’s dormitory in this essay. If you are busy to read my article, please check the summary of my evaluation.

 How do you feel?
 Did I solve your curiosity about Monol?

-If you are still curious and interested, try its 7-day free experimental program while travelling!
+If you are still curious and interested, try its 7-day free experimental program while traveling!

 Thank you so much for reading my article!